sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-_PRO TIP: Use both checks for complete monitoring of your Uchiwa dashboard: catch when both processes are not running and when a firewall port is not open_
+_PRO TIP: Use both checks for complete monitoring of Uchiwa.
+This way, you are able to catch when the processes are not running and when a firewall port is not open_

 ## Monitoring RabbitMQ{#monitoring-rabbitmq}